MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/microsoftml/featurizeimage.md

  ## Details

 `featurizeImage` featurizes an image using the specified pre-trained deep neural network model.
-The input variables to this transforms must be extracted pixel values.
+The input variables to this transform must be extracted pixel values.

  ## Value